umbraco/UmbracoDocs/Reference/Routing/custom-routes-v9.md

 For a request to be considered executing in an Umbraco context, and therefore the Umbraco pipeline, it needs to have an HTTP request feature with the type `UmbracoRouteValues`, all the information required for Umbraco to handle the request is stored there.
 The question is now, how do we add this request feature?
 There's three possibilities:

 1. Do it completely manually - This requires that you have a custom route, controller, even middleware, and manually assign the `UmbracoRouteValues` as an HTTP request feature, however you see fit.
 To create an `UmbracoRouteValues` object generally requires: `IUmbracoContextAccessor` (to access the `CleanedUmbracoUrl`), `IPublishedRouter` (to create the `IPublishedRequestBuilder`), `IPublishedRequestBuilder` (to set the published content and to build the `IPublishedRequest`), `IPublishedRequest` to assign to the `UmbracoRouteValues`.
-As you can see this is quite a lot of work, but luckily there's some much easier ways
+As you can see this is quite a lot of work, but luckily there's some much easier ways.
 2. Route a custom controller that implements the `IVirtualPageController` interface, assigning the `UmbracoRouteValues` to the HTTP requests will then be taken care of for you.
-3. Route a custom controller with conventional routing, using the typical call to `endpoints.MapControllerRoute`, and then call `.ForUmbracoPage()` with an action for finding content, on what `MapControllerRoute` returns, and then `UmbracoRouteValues` will automatically be applied to request to that controller.
+3. Route a custom controller with conventional routing, using the typical call to `endpoints.MapControllerRoute`, and then call `.ForUmbracoPage()` with an action for finding content on what `MapControllerRoute` returns, now `UmbracoRouteValues` will automatically be applied to any request to that controller.

 Don't fret if this all seems a bit overwhelming, we'll be going through an example of the last two options.